menu

 Worldspine WurmYou have to have the kill as soon as possible.
 This is especially true in game one, where there is only the simple question of "Who has the faster goldfish kill?"
 A turn four Worldspine Wurm sounds good on paper, but might be not enough against a fast Affinity start.
 In fact, most of the times it will not be enough to get the Affinity win.

 Avoid slow keeps, which means pitching all draw-heavy hands (so several Lootings/Whispers/Tormenting Voices).
-When you draw your opening seven, you are looking for as many combo pieces as possible (like Disciple of Griselbrand plus either Breach or Goryo’s).
+When you draw your opening seven, you are looking for as many combo pieces as possible (like Griselbrand plus either Breach or Goryo’s).
 If you have no natural discard outlet and you are on the draw, you can always take the draw-and-discard line if the only thing you lack is that outlet.
 This can even be worth it on the play, since Affiniy can’t punish us with discard in game one.
 In games two and three, these fast hands become even more important because now you are both racing Affinity's win conditions and trying to punch through their interaction.

 Sideboarding against Affinity